-We are thrilled that you have been asked to receive a Torah Aliyah in honor of one of our students becoming Bar/Bat Mitzvah.
-We ask that you read this brief set of instructions, and hope they will be helpful to you in preparing to participate with us.
+You have been asked to receive a Torah Aliyah – mazel tov!
+Please read this brief set of instructions as you prepare to participate in the upcoming bar/bat mitzvah.
 If you have any questions, please feel free to give us a call.

 WHAT IS AN ALIYAH ?
 Aliyah means “going up.”
 It refers to the honor of going up to the sanctuary bimah (the space from which a service is led) to participate in one of our worship rituals.
 A Torah aliyah is different from most other bimah opportunities because there are requirements regarding who may participate, and there is some preparation as well.

 WHAT DOES IT MEAN THAT I AM BEING GIVEN A TORAH ALIYAH ?
 Quite simply, it means you have been asked to recite the blessings before and after the reading of the Torah.
 You may be doing this alone, or with one or more additional people; ask if you’re not sure.